 Parrot’s Feathers Shredded Or Frayed

 An illness that requires medication could lead to feathers growing back with markers or varying colors.
-As an example, African greys are known to occasionally grow scattered red feathers throughout their plumage due to damaged follicles or medication.
+For example, African greys occasionally grow scattered red feathers throughout their plumage due to damaged follicles or medication.
 These feathers return to normal with the following molt.

 Patches of differently colored, shredded, or damaged feathers may indicate an injury or infection.
 This will be in the skin or feather follicle.